Can I Pursue Early Retirement AND Live in a Nice House?

 Think Outside the Box

-There’s more than one way to purchase a home.
+There’s more than one way to buy a house.
 Have you ever seen those homes that are up for sheriff’s sale?
 Foreclosure?
 If you’re looking to save some big money on a house, look here.

 Now, buying a home this way doesn’t come without risks.
 Sheriff’s sales and foreclosures mean that the person living there before was not paying their way.
 Understandably, one could assume they were also not taking proper care of the home.
 I’ve even heard of people trashing the place prior to leaving, just to be spiteful.
 Surely, things don’t go this way every time–but you need to be aware that it happens.